 Eric Klein's Vintage Computer Blog about Family Computing Magazine - Blog discussing Family Computing and K-Power Magazines.

 Hacksville Hoedown - This is a You Tube video of a bluegrass tune I composed and programmed for the Commodore SID chip back in the early 80's--before MIDI!
 This user bread-boarded the 6581 SID Arduino chip, entered my original code, and got it to play back correctly in 2012.
 My how things have changed since I first started doing music with computers .

-Index of COMPUTE! articles by Joey Latimer - I wrote quite a few articles from COMPUTE!
-Magazine also in the 80's.
+Index of COMPUTE! articles by Joey Latimer - I also wrote quite a few articles for COMPUTE!
+Magazine in the 80's.
 Some of them seem pretty funny now.